qntm/t-a-i/README.md

 // i.e. [1999-01-01 00:00:31.001 TAI, 1999-01-01 00:00:32.001 TAI]
 ```

-Note that this rounding can result in values being omitted from the result:
+The conversion from picoseconds to milliseconds rounds fractional milliseconds towards negative infinity.
+Note that this rounding can result in values being omitted from the resulting array:

 ```javascript
 const unix = -283_996_800_000